Shakeskeyboarde/adler32/README.md

 ## Caveats

-Using a rolling window larger than 16k may cause unexpected results due to integer overflows.
+Using a rolling window larger than 35,184,372,088,832 (32TB) may cause unexpected results due to integer overflows.
+Also, it's just silly.

 ## Notes